 The Center for the Study of Democracy, directed by Antonio Ugues Jr., associate professor of political science, is a joint venture between St. Mary’s College of Maryland and Historic St. Mary’s City.
 The center explores contemporary and historical issues associated with the ideas of democracy, liberty and justice in national and international contexts. (www.smcm.edu/democracy)

-Campus visitors must be fully vaccinated for COVID-19 and be able to present proof of vaccination upon request by College officials when attending indoor events or large gatherings outside when social distancing cannot be ensured.
+Campus visitors must be fully vaccinated for COVID-19 and be able to present proof of vaccination upon request by College officials.
 If campus visitors are not vaccinated or cannot show proof of vaccination, they must present proof of a negative COVID-19 test taken within 72 hours of arrival to campus.
-Members of the campus community need to present their College ID.
-Face coverings must be always worn indoors.
+Masks must be worn indoors at all times.